T. Gilbert Pearson: Life

-Pearson also went up against the fashion industry in the hopes of putting an end to plume hunting.
-These plumes were often used in the clothing of the day.
+Pearson challenged the fashion industry to end plume hunting.
+These plumes were commonly used in contemporary fashion.
 The millinery industry was particularly resistant to this change, as hats featuring fine feathers were very popular.
-Milliners feared the demand for their products would plummet without the feathers.
-Pearson, a great orator, convinced an audience of fashionably attired women by educating them about the plumes featured in their hats.
+Milliners feared that demand for their products would plummet without feathers.
+Pearson, a skilled orator, educated a fasionable audience about the origions of the plumes in their hats.
 He detailed for them how each species of bird represented had been slaughtered on its breeding grounds.

-Upon returning from a trip to Mexico in 1911, Pearson was greeted with claims that the Audubon Society was making money off license fees and fines and that the Society was spending taxpayer's money on wildlife protection.
+Upon returning from a trip to Mexico in 1911, Pearson faced accusations that the Audubon Society profited from license fees and fines and was misusing taxpayer's money on wildlife protection.
 Both of those claims were untrue.
 The effects of those claims, however, were detrimental to the Audubon Law passed in 1903, as counties were now allowed to exempt themselves from the law.
 At year's end, only 46 of the State's 100 counties remained under the law.
-From that time on, they advocated for a State Game Commission that would not come about until 1927 when a State Division of Game and Inland Fisheries was created as part of the N.C.
+From that point, conservationists pushed for a State Game Commission that would not come about until 1927 when a State Division of Game and Inland Fisheries was created as part of the N.C.
 Department of Conservation and Development.
 It would not be until 1947 with the help of the N.C.
 Wildlife Federation and other agencies that North Carolina would see an independent wildlife agency run by a professionally trained staff—the N.C.
 Wildlife Commission.

-In 1924, he was awarded the degree of Doctor of Laws from the University of North Carolina.
-He received the medal of the John Burroughs Association, the National Order of the Oaken Crown from Luxembourg, and the medal of the Societe National d'Acclimatation from France.
+In 1924, he was awarded an honorary Doctor of Laws degree from the University of North Carolina.
+He received the medal of The John Burroughs Association, the National Order of the Oaken Crown from Luxembourg, and the medal of the Societe National d'Acclimatation from France.

-Pearson became secretary of the National Association of Audubon Societies and later served as president for 14 years starting in 1920 with the death of William Dutcher.
+Pearson became secretary of the National Association of Audubon Societies and, following William Dutcher's death in 1920, served as president for 14 years.